 If you find a spill, treat it like it is hazardous until you know what it is.
 This means:

-- Put on personal protective equipment (PPE), such as a respirator or mask and gloves that will protect you from chemicals.
+- Put on PPE, such as a respirator or mask and gloves that will protect you from chemicals.

 - Use disinfectant wipes to clean up the spill and put the wipes in double plastic bags.